mrmans0n/localio/README.md

 We can establish filters to the keys and the translations.

+The exclusions are managed with the `except` command.
 For example, if we don't want to include the translations where the key has the "[a]" string, we could include this in the Locfile.

 ````ruby
 except :keys => '[a]'